 The ophthalmology team is primarily concerned with the diagnosis of RVO and the management of the ocular complications.
 Baseline investigations should be carried out by the ophthalmology team at the time of diagnosis.
 It is also their responsibility to impart this information effectively to the patient's GP, as underlying risk factors need to be assessed and addressed urgently.
 Rarer causes (such as those encountered in younger patients) need managing by relevant specialists.
 Initiation of medical management should occur within two months of diagnosis.

 Risk factors have been identified in 'Pathophysiology', above.
 The principal area of investigation and management will be the cardiovascular risk factors.
-See the separate article on Prevention of Cardiovascular Disease.
+See the separate Prevention of Cardiovascular Disease article.

 Issues which may arise in the context of general practice